 If your website or application is running on Compute Engine, the time might come when you're ready to distribute the workload across multiple instances.
-Compute Engine's server-side load balancing features provide you with the following options:
+Server-side load balancing features provide you with the following options:

 Network load balancing lets you distribute traffic among server instances in the same region based on incoming IP protocol data, such as address, port, and protocol.
 Network load balancing is a great solution if, for example, you want to meet the demands of increasing traffic to your website.

 HTTP/HTTPS load balancing enables you to distribute traffic across regions so you can ensure that requests are routed to the closest region or, in the event of a failure or over-capacity limitations, to a healthy instance in the next closest region.
 You can also use HTTP/HTTPS load balancing to distribute traffic based on content type.
 For example, you might set up your servers to deliver static content, such as images and CSS, from one server and dynamic content, such as PHP pages, from a different server.
 The load balancer can direct each request to the server that provides each content type.

 You can publish and maintain Domain Name System (DNS) records by using the same infrastructure that Google uses.
 You can use the Google Cloud Platform Console, the command line, or a REST API to work with managed zones and DNS records.

 If you have an existing network that you want to connect to GCP resources, GCP offers the following options for advanced connectivity: